Kong/docs.konghq.com/app/enterprise/1.5-x/deployment/installation/centos.md

     $ sudo yum install epel-release
     ```

-2. Execute a command similar to the following, using the appropriate RPM file name you downloaded.
+2. Execute a command similar to the following, using the appropriate RPM file name you downloaded:

     ```bash
     $ sudo yum install kong-enterprise-edition-1.3.el7.noarch.rpm
     ```

-### Option 2: If installing using the Yum repository
+{% endnavtab %}
+{% navtab Using Yum repo %}

-1. Move the repo file in your home directory to the /etc/yum.repos.d/ directory.
+1. Move the repo file in your home directory to the /etc/yum.repos.d/ directory:

     ```bash
     $ sudo mv bintray--kong-kong-enterprise-edition-rpm.repo /etc/yum.repos.d/